ayushmasharma/Firebase-Contact-App/README.md

 # Firebase-Contact-App

 This React Application implements Create, Retrieve, Update, and Delete (CRUD) operations with the firebase realtime database.
+Users can add, read, edit and delete the contact informations in their Contact Book.

 ## Installation and Setup Instructions